sashafilippova/eviction_filings_scraper/README.md

 Where *<start_date>* & *<end_date>* must follow **mmddyyyy** format.

-For example, if we want to scrape records for Sept 16, 2022 and save the result in the same repo named as test.csv, we would run the following command from the terminal:
+For example, if we want to scrape records between August 1, 2022 - September 1, 2022 and save the result in the same repo named as test.csv, we would run the following command from the terminal:
 ```
-python3 eviction_filing_scraper 'test.csv' '9162022' '9162022'
+python3 eviction_filing_scraper 'test.csv' '08012022' '09012022'
 ```

 ## Directory:
 * **README.md**: this file